 Saying goodbye is never easy, especially if you have to say it to your loved one whom you won’t be seeing for a long time.
 But, sometimes separation anxiety takes a toll on you, despite knowing that your loved one will be back to you pretty soon.

-The company of our loved ones becomes habitual over a period of time and the mere thought of not having them in our lives sends us jitters.
+The company of our loved ones becomes habitual over a period of time and the mere thought of not having them in our lives can make us feel anxious.
 Even if we have to do away with them for a short while, we are forced to get out of our comfort zone, which hampers our peace and happiness to an extent.

 Some degree of separation anxiety may be normal, especially in children.
 But when do you know if it’s extreme enough that it is a disorder?
-First, let’s talk about what is separation anxiety.
+First, let’s talk about separation anxiety.

 Separation anxiety in children